 In some places fascia is thick and fibrous and other places it is wispy like a spider web.

 Fasciae lines muscles, lines individual muscle fibers, and while called different things in different locations, still of the same embryologic origin, also lines the bones, blood vessels, nerves and organs (so they don’t friction on each other).
 Fasciae creates natural divisions within the body that aide in the different physiologic processes (for example by the appropriate alignment and tension exerted on the thoracic diaphragms creating a sub-atmospheric pressure in the thoracic cavity that assists with non-conscious breathing).

-Some of the major fasciae areas in the core body running horizontally, are at the levels of: the base of the skull, the throat, the collarbone, the lower ribcage, ~the underwear line (in support of the abdominal organs), and at the pelvic floor from tail bone to front (in support of the reproductive organs).
-Some of the major fasciae areas of the main body oriented longitudinally, are at the cranium lining the skull and brain tissue and running the length of the spine lining the central cord and the exiting nerve roots, and attaching at the tail bone.
-Some of the main fasciae areas in the upper extremity are at the forearm, and at the wrist, (carpal tunnel).
-Some of the main fasciae areas in the lower extremity are at the outside of the hip running down the outer thigh (iliotibial band) to attach to the patella (knee cap) and outer leg bone, at the front and back muscle compartments of the calf, at the Achilles’ tendon (heel cord), and supporting the arches of the foot.
+Some of the major fasciae areas in the core body running horizontally are at the levels of: the base of the skull, the throat, the collarbone, the lower ribcage, ~the underwear line (in support of the abdominal organs), and at the pelvic floor from tail bone to front (in support of the reproductive organs).
+Some of the major fasciae areas of the main body oriented longitudinally are at the cranium, lining the skull and brain tissue, then running the length of the spine lining the central cord and the exiting nerve roots, then attaching at the tail bone.
+Some of the main fasciae areas in the upper extremity are at the forearm, and the wrist, (carpal tunnel).
+Some of the main fasciae areas in the lower extremity are at the outside of the hip running down the outer thigh (iliotibial band) to attach to the patella (knee cap), at the outer leg bone, at the front and back muscle compartments of the calf, at the Achilles’ tendon (heel cord), and supporting the arches of the foot.